arjunguha/compsci220-scala/README.md

 ==========================

 This repository holds all course materials for CMPSCI220.
-The root directory holds a [Vagrant] environemnt that you should use for any course development, from updating the website to hacking on code.
+The root directory holds a [Vagrant] environment that you should use for any course development, from updating the website to hacking on code.

 The Vagrant environment has the same GUI (Lubuntu), JVM, and Scala that students use in the course, but excludes utilities such as text editors.
 The Vagrant environment mounts this repository at `/home/vagrant/src`.
 So, you can use a text editor on the host to edit files.

+**I strongly recommend using VMWare instead of VirtualBox to run the development environment.** VirtualBox has terrible disk performance when working with host-mounted volumes (i.e., the `/home/vagrant/src` directory).

 ## Setup